Vyral/base-template/_posts/2018-12-18-we-can-relate-to-you.md

 {% include youtube.html %}

 I heard a commercial for a local attorney the other day.
 In his advertisement, he explains how he can better serve auto-accident victims because he has been in tragic accidents, himself.
-I thought to myself, “This seems similar to what you should look for your real estate agent.”
+I thought to myself, “This seems similar to what you should look for in your real estate agent.”

 Think about it: **Don’t you want an agent who understands the struggle of searching for a home to buy or trying to sell your home for an adequate price?**